EscolaLMS/headless-format/source/index.md

 If the value of the Topic contains references (url) to assets (audio, video, images, etc), they must be placed with relative paths to main `content.json` file.

+### In the first version of the format, following Topic Types are specified:

 #### Text